St Johnstone F.C.: Notable players

 In October 2013, the club inducted the first five members to its "Hall of Fame" intended to formally recognise those who have made a significant contribution to the club.
 Those inducted were John Brogan, Joe Carr, Willie Coburn, Roddy Grant and Henry Hall.
 The inaugural event took place at a dinner ceremony at Perth Concert Hall.

+During the 2022 FIFA World Cup, David Wotherspoon became the first St Johnstone player to appear in a World Cup match when he made a substitute appearance in the 76th minute for Canada in a group stage loss against Morocco on 1 December.